 Give Your Users What They Want

 The content on your website is likely all relevant to your association, but is it all of interest to your audience?
 News such as your association’s awards or your member of the month; are these high-traffic areas?
 What does your data tell you?
 What does Google Analytics reveal?
 When thinking about what content and benefits to create, go for what your members came to you for in the first place.
 Put these in the spotlight and you’re good!

 Tip: Ask your members to weigh in and contribute.

-Reason #5: You're Not Giving Your Members Independence
+You’re Not Giving Your Members Independence

 How do you turn up the volume to get your members actively engaged?
 They need to have a level of independence that allows them to engage with your member resources and update their membership with ease.
-They need to find their benefits, enjoy learning opportunities, register for events, connect with other members and so on.
+They need to find their benefits, enjoy learning opportunities, register for events, connect with other members, and so on.
 With a member portal or membership site, all of this is achievable.
 Your members will go from being lost and disinterested to fully engaged and participating.

 We can help you redesign your website or build your membership site for your association!

 To learn more about Membership Sites, join us for our member-engagement webinars!